 Should any leak or gasoline odor be present, do not apply electrical power or start the engine.
 Refer to an authorized Sea-Doo dealer before use.

-To access the engine compartment, open the seat.
+To access the engine compartment, pull out the LH access cover below the LH side of the seat and slide rearward to remove.

-ENGINE COMPARTMENT, SEAT REMOVED
+ENGINE COMPARTMENT - LH ACCESS COVER REMOVED